How to predator-proof a chicken coop

 - County extension office: they track backyard-flock predation reports and can name the dominant local pressures.

 - Wildlife trail-camera footageon your own property at night for a week before building.
-Trail cams cost $50–80; they reveal what's actually visiting your yard.
+Trail cams cost $50β80 and they're worth every dollar β guessing at what's out there is how people end up rebuilding a run twice.

 - Suburban: raccoons (#1), domestic dogs, opossums, rats, hawks